-Obstructive Sleep Apnoea (OSA) is the most common type of sleep disorder, making up 84% of sleep apnoea diagnoses.1
+Obstructive Sleep Apnea (OSA) is the most common type of sleep disorder, making up 84% of sleep apnea diagnoses.1

-The World Health Organisation estimates that over 100 million adults suffer from Obstructive Sleep Apnoea worldwide.2
+The World Health Organisation estimates that over 100 million adults suffer from Obstructive Sleep Apnea worldwide.2

 - Mouth and throat muscles relaxing too much during sleep